kakesh/w3tipsandtricks/README.md

 w3tipsandtricks
 ===============

-All the library stuffs will be available here for public to download and use.
+All the library stuffs created by the author and the organization will be available here for public to download and use.